lovelyfrog/cs61A/README.md

-My answer of labs/hws/projects in cs61A fa19
+My answers of labs/hws/projects and Jupyter notes for cs61A fa19